Divine-97/Py-Game/README.md

 ## How to play

 Adventure game is based on choices made by the player.
 To play the game the player is presented with different prompts, each prompt results to a different outcome.
+The player needs to select a choice that will advance to the next scenario by making sure they enter valid data.
 ### Features
  Existing features
  * Introduction to the game